BrunoRochaDev/LogShell/README.md

   <br/>
 </div>

-LogShell is bash script for logging network sessions established via netcat, such as reverse shells.
+LogShell is bash script for logging network sessions established via netcat or SSH, such as reverse shells.

 It ensures you always have a track of every command ran on a target to look back later.

 ## Features

-- Records netcat sessions with timestamped logging.
+- Records shell sessions with timestamped logging.
+- Support for Ncat and SSH.
+- Preserves color information of the recorded shell output.
 - Handles backspaces in user input for clean output.
 - Supports automatic detection and logging of session initiation.
+- Seamless chains with other tools such as proxychains and rlwrap.
 - Easy setup and usage.

 ## Usage